openstack/swift/doc/source/associated_projects.rst

 -----------------------

 * `Swift Informant <https://github.com/pandemicsyn/swift-informant>`_ - Swift Proxy Middleware to send events to a statsd instance.
+* `Swift Inspector <https://github.com/hurricanerix/swift-inspector>`_ - Swift middleware to relay information about a request back to the client.

 Content Distribution Network Integration